Shelby Joy Scarbrough is a serial entrepreneur with a wide variety of interests.

 In 1993, as a franchisee for Burger King, Shelby built ten restaurants in Northern Virginia.
 She sold them in 2013.
 With a passion to support the next generation of women entrepreneurs, Shelby co-founded the nCourage Entrepreneurs Angel Investment Group in 2010 and created the Award for Courageous Women Entrepreneurs for the Rice University Business Plan Competition.
 Today, nCourage’s porfolio includes about a dozen startups.

-Shelby will soon launch her Joy Journey eCommerce site dedicated to “All Things Joy” as a companion to her upcoming book The Joy Journey.
+Shelby launched her Joy Journey eCommerce site dedicated to “All Things Joy” as a companion to her upcoming book The Joy Journey.

 Shelby earned her BA in English from UCLA and is a graduate of Harvard Business School’s Owner/President Management program (OPM47).
 She has served on a number of boards, including Entrepreneurs’ Organization, where she served as global Board chairman (www.eonetwork.org) from 2007–2008, and the Freedoms Foundation at Valley Forge (www.ffvf.org).